zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-insert-and-update.md

 Updating an existing entity is similar to inserting.
 All we need is a SQL statement containing an `UPDATE` statement that sets the appropriate columns.
 We also want to make sure we include a `WHERE` clause limiting the update only to the row with the specified `Id`.

-To update data to the database, the `CustomerController` contains two `Edit` action methods.
+To update data in the database, the `CustomerController` contains two `Edit` action methods.

  - The first method for the `GET` process which will run when we call the method.
- - The second method for the `POST` process which will run when we submit the entry to the server.
+ - The second method for the `POST` process will run when we submit the entry to the server.

 In Controller `Edit` actions, let's add the following code to update the existing customer record into the **Customers** table.